Octopus AIM ITS

 - Using ISAs, couples can start to shelter £40,000 from IHT this year between them

 - Save on the initial charge via Wealth Club, compared with going direct

 The Octopus AIM Inheritance Tax Service is managed by the Octopus UK Smaller Companies team which has a combined experience of more than 100 years.
-The team, which includes Richard Power, Kate Tidbury and Chris McVey manages over £1.8 billion in AIM-quoted companies.
-Overall, the Octopus Group businesses manage over £7.8 billion on behalf of more than 150,000 people (Mar 2018).
+The team, which includes Richard Power, Kate Tidbury and Chris McVey manages over £1.8 billion in AIM-quoted companies (August 2019).
+Overall, the Octopus Group businesses manage over £8.6 billion on behalf of more than 150,000 people (June 2019).